bradybark/nestly/README.md

   </p>

   <p>
-    A simple, lightweight set of tools for your home.
+    A simple, lightweight set of tools for your family.
 Built with Vanilla JavaScript and Vite for maximum speed and simplicity.
     <br />
     <strong>Live Site:</strong> <a href="https://nestly-mocha.vercel.app">Nestly</a>
   </p>